-Although I have worked closely with Alan Tillotson over the past ten years, I have learned much from participating in this wonder reference on herbs nutrients and healing.
-The Tillotson Institute Website should be linked to every physician’s computer, taught to all medical and pharmaceutical students, and serve as a guide to all of us who have ever been or will be patients.
-Unlike modern medical textbooks, the principles and facts found at The Tillotson Institute Website will remain relevant throughout the next millennium.
+Although I have worked closely with Alan Tillotson over the past twenty years, I have learned much from participating in this wonder reference on herbs nutrients and healing.
+The Tillotson Institute website should be linked to every physician’s computer, taught to all medical and pharmaceutical students, and serve as a guide to all of us who have ever been or will be patients.
+Unlike modern medical textbooks, the principles and facts found at The Tillotson Institute website will remain relevant throughout the next millennium.

 No one person can produce this sort of website.
 I have been fortunate in having close relationships with masters in each of three fields.
 First, I must single out for the utmost praise Dr. Robert Abel Jr., MD, for his–and I do not say this lightly–remarkable and almost daily support at every level, and especially for his genius at innovative medical thinking.
 His friendship has been a constant blessing to me.

 I have been further blessed to have a wife who taught Chinese medicine at China’s third largest medical complex at Chengdu city in Sichuan province.
-Working with Nai-shing on a daily basis at our clinic for over a decade has allowed me to learn Chinese medicine in the most practical of ways, dealing with real patients and real diseases.
-For the past year, Nai-shing and our son Justin have had to endure my endless day and nights of typing away, leaving her to play the unarduous triple role of mother, wife and editor.
-For this, I can do little other than promise that next year will be different (I promise).
+Working with Nai-shing on a daily basis at our clinic for over two decades has allowed me to learn Chinese medicine in the most practical of ways, dealing with real patients and real diseases. .

 The magnificent Dr. James Duke has, for reasons I cannot comprehend, decided to help me at every turn, providing volumes of detail and insight, sometimes within minutes of a simple e-mail request.
 Incredible.